SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Related Work

 \textbf{Symbolic and Neural-Guided Approaches} Neural-guided methods like NUDGE \cite{delfosse2024interpretable}, PIRL \cite{verma2018programmatically}, and NLRL \cite{jiang2019neural} use symbolic reasoning to discover interpretable policies \cite{jin2022creativity}.
 Symbolic controllers \cite{khaled2022framework, reissig2018symbolic}, such as DSP \cite{landajuela2021discovering} and SINDy-RL \cite{zolman2024sindy}, employ explicit state-control mappings to derive generalizable control laws.
 These methods improve interpretability and generalizability, making them suitable for safe, explainable decision-making.
 However, neural-guided approaches rely on logical representations \cite{delfosse2024interpretable}, limiting temporal precision and scalability in complex systems.
 Similarly, symbolic controllers face scalability issues in multi-dimensional or stochastic tasks where predefined forms fail to capture intricate interactions \cite{landajuela2021discovering}.
-While explicit formulations may aid analysis of agent behavior, explicit stability assessments for complex high-dimensional learning tasks are challenging.
+While explicit formulations may aid analysis of agent behavior, explicit stability assessments for complex high-dimensional learning tasks are challenging. {Instead of relying on rigid symbolic formulations, \methodName{} utilizes state-dependent linear representations for scalable stability evaluations.}

-\textbf{Physics-guided RL} Physics-guided RL \cite{liu2021physics, banerjee2023survey, alam2021physics, jurj2021increasing, cho2019physics, wang2022toward} integrates domain knowledge and physical principles to enhance learning and performance.
+\textbf{Physics-guided RL} Physics-guided RL \cite{liu2021physics, banerjee2023survey, alam2021physics, wang2022toward} integrates domain knowledge and physical principles to enhance learning and performance.
 Approaches include informed reward functions, model-based RL with physics-based or neural network surrogate models \cite{hernandez2023port, nousiainen2021adaptive}, and state design \cite{banerjee2023survey}.
-While incorporating domain knowledge can improve interpretability, these methods \cite{alam2021physics, jurj2021increasing, cho2019physics, wang2022toward} often lack generalizability to other problems and require significant fine-tuning.
+While incorporating domain knowledge can improve interpretability, these methods \cite{alam2021physics, jurj2021increasing, cho2019physics, wang2022toward} often lack generalizability to other problems and require significant fine-tuning. {As an algorithm-agnostic framework, \methodName{} ensures broader applicability without requiring problem-specific physical equations or extensive fine-tuning.}